 Appetite suppressants act on the hypothalamus which is the body’s central appetite stimulating region.
 It is located in the brain.
 They inhibit the uptake of serotonin and norepinephrine chemicals which are substances that create an overall feeling of satisfaction in an individual after having a heavy meal.
 When these chemicals circulate your system, you will feel more satisfied even after eating less.
 Appetite suppressants are a cornerstone to the clinical approach of treating obesity.

 There are numerous safe anorexiant medications that have been approved for weight loss by the FDA.
 These drugs act by changing the behavior of neurotransmitters in the body system.
 Neurotransmitters are stored in the nerve cells and released when these cells are stimulated.
-Neurotransmitters are released from the end part of the nerve fibres known as the axon and they cross through to the synapse to the adjacent cells where they perform their stimulation.
-In summary, neurotransmitters are chemicals which facilitate communication between cells, other tissues and nerve cells.
+Neurotransmitters are released from the end part of the nerve fibers known as the axon and they cross through to the synapse to the adjacent cells where they perform their stimulation.
+In summary, neurotransmitters are chemicals which facilitate communication between cells, other tissues, and nerve cells.

 Phentermine is the most common anorexiant medication.
 It works like all other anorexiant medicines by activating a neurotransmitter that is similar to adrenaline called the norepinephrine.
 This neurotransmitter is activated in the sympathetic and the central-nervous-system.
 Based on the evidence that individuals with overweight cases suffer from a diminished sympathetic nervous activity, the administration of this medication has the ability to decrease the basal metabolic rates of these individuals, by utilizing sympathetic amines, the increase in metabolic rates can be very effective for weight loss purposes.

 Many researchers have conducted various studies to investigate various properties of anorexiant medications in relation to appetite suppression and weight loss.
 Some studies have concluded that Phentermine / Topiramate) has an association with a sustained weight loss effect and it improves metabolic variables and cardiovascular activities.
 It also decreases the incidence rates of diabetes.